 Descriptive Bibliography, Then and Now: On the Potential Impact and Relevance of AE’s Bibliographic Database for the Collector of Americana

-[This was a promotional piece written for a new online site and monthly magazine for collections of Americana, called the Americana Exchange, founded and funded by a private collector, Bruce McKinney.
-It is now the Rare Book Hub.
+[This was a promotional piece written for a new online service and monthly magazine for collections of Americana, called the Americana Exchange, founded and funded by a private collector, Bruce McKinney.
+I had the privilege of meeting him in his home in San Francisco and seeing his wonderful collection.
+AE is now the Rare Book Hub.
 I was involved with this San Francisco start-up around the time I moved back to Houston in 2003.
 This article was for AE Monthly magazine to explain and promote the new service.]

 This is an exciting literature to the imaginative man, a great body of writing dealing with new lands and oceans, and strange, uncouth races, with the upthrust of young nations and vital political ideologies, with forces which, literally, altered the economy of the world.
 Through it runs the bright thread of romance, for where there is conflict and effort and growth, romance is invariably present. . . .
 When I say that in the treatment of Americana a shift must occur, I mean that emphasis must be removed from this minutely exact transcription and elaborate physical description of the book and placed upon a commentary resulting from research into textual history and relationships. —Lawrence C. Wroth, on standards for bibliographic description for Americana, 1946.